How to Set Up OpenClaw on a Raspberry Pi: Complete Step-by-Step Guide

 1. Download the **[Raspberry Pi Imager](https://www.raspberrypi.com/software/)** on your computer.

-2. Insert your microSD card.
+2. Insert your microSD card into your computer or card reader.

-- **Storage:** Your microSD card
+- **Storage:** Choose the microSD card from the dropdown.

-- Set username and password
+- **Set username and password:** Avoid keeping the default.

 ---